TheCacophonyProject/docs/pages/01.home/02.release-management/default.md

 wget <url>
 sudo dpkg -i <package.deb>
 Update the release notes on docs.cacophony.org.nz as described at the top of this document.

+#### Promoting from test to prod
+Start by promoting any changes from test to prod.

+If you haven't already, clone the saltops repo
+Pull the latest changes from all upstream branches: git fetch origin Review the new changes in test git log --reverse origin/prod..origin/test
+For each change confirm on a test device that the change has been working ok.
+Asking the developer responsible for the work to do this is encouraged.
+Be aware that some changes also require a change to top.sls in the master branch.
+This should be mentioned in the Once you are happy with these changes to to production, merge them into prod: git checkout -b update-prod -t origin/prod git merge origin/test git push
+Create a PR for the branch you've just pushed, get someone to review, then merge.
+Update the release notes on docs.cacophony.org.nz.